Skip to Content

 Take your Pup to Puppy classes:

-If you want your puppy to learn commands and obedience skills, then the best you can do is to take them to puppy classes.
-Once you have introduced your puppy to the first vaccines, you can enroll them in the classes.
+If you want your puppy to learn commands and obedience skills, you can take them to puppy classes.
+You can enroll your puppy in the classes once you have introduced your puppy to the first vaccines.

 These classes play a significant role in your puppy's socialization; they teach them obedience skills and are a great way to socialize with other puppies.
 The best thing about these classes is that your puppy gets exposed to other canines and new people, reducing the fear of meeting strangers from your pup.